Coronado Islands: History

-Indigenous peoples and Spanish discovery
+Indigenous peoples and Spanish exploration

 The islands had been occupied by humans for over 1,000 years.
 As the islands lack any fresh water, permanent settlements would have not been feasible in the past.
 However, the islands were frequently visited by the local indigenous peoples (such as the Kumeyaay), who likely set up small and temporary encampments, possibly for retreats or other spiritual/sacred practices; ancient artifacts have been collected from both islands.
 North Island has artifacts that include teshoa flakes, and a midden on the saddle of the island.
 A small cave, dubbed Pirate's Cave, was reported to have had remains of ceramics.
 On South Island, numerous other middens exist.
 The artifacts may be from the La Jolla complex of peoples.
 Anthropologist J.P Harrington recorded the Luiseño word for the islands as "mexéelam".
 The Kumeyaay called the islands mat hasil ewik kakap.